 To summarise this part of the lecture, then, with a set of questions.
 What happens, then, to architecture when we think seriously about the systemic change that the climate emergency demands?
 Can architecture in its current guise be either acceptable or viable?
 If architecture is so firmly identified with images of progress and growth, what happens when those conditions are no longer tolerable?
 And what happens to the identity of the architect when the continuing production of buildings is questioned?
 How might we reframe our value to be knowledge, rather than the production of novelty?’
 And if these systemic changes are accompanied by new spatial formations, then what role may spatial agents play in the co-design of these new formations?

-COVID is an ecological crisis brought about the overwhelming demands of growing urban populations encroaching on nature and wildness, a story that starts with bats and then spreads like wildfire.
-And it is a crisis of globalization, as unprecedented flows of people drag the virus across the world – between January and March it is estimated 190,000 people came to Europe from Wuhan and the Chinese hotspots, with almost 2000 of them already infected.
+The pandemic is an ecological crisis brought about the overwhelming demands of growing urban populations encroaching on nature and wildness, a story that starts with bats and then spreads like wildfire.
+And it is a crisis of globalization, as unprecedented flows of people drag the virus across the world.
 And finally, it is a crisis of capital because the market simply does not have answers, except in the exploitative moves of hedge funds shorting the system.
-Indeed, as the shocking speech made by Boris Johnson in January shows, in the face of the pandemic his addiction to the system meant he proposed putting the concerns of the market ahead of the concerns of our collective health.
+In all of these ways, the pandemic is closely related to the conditions of the climate emergency, acting as a window into what might be coming, and with it an opportunity to rethink the way we live.

 PART 4: ARCHITECTURE AFTER ARCHITECTURE

-So what, I hear you say, has this got to do with Architecture?
-Where is the Architecture after Architecture that you have promised us?
-The answer to the first question is – everything and to the second, I am not sure, but we can work on it together.
-But to get to the relevance of architecture to the post COVID world and the climate emergency we have to relinquish some of the fundaments on which the profession and institution of architecture have relied on for so long.
+To get to the relevance of architecture to the post-COVID world and the climate emergency we have to relinquish some of the fundaments on which the profession and institution of architecture have relied for so long.
 First, aestheticisation as a trait of the modern, post-modern and late-modern project now looks futile at best, decadent at worse, as a transformative stance in the face of the twin crises.
-Or least, I thought this was pretty self-evident until I googled ‘Architecture Aesthetics COVID’ and cried into my screen with its images of retro futurism, curvy surfaces and modernist clichés of cleanliness.
+Or least, I thought this was pretty self-evident until I googled ‘Architecture Aesthetics COVID’ and cried into my screen with its images of retro-futurism, curvy surfaces and modernist clichés of cleanliness.
 As if that is the solution.

 Second, to break the hold of technocentric solutions.
 Yes do everything possible to reduce carbon load in any work you do, but don’t see this as the be all and end all.
 And no, don’t believe that a technical solution alone will find our way out of the complexities of the climate emergency.